urfave/cli/docs/v2/manual.md

 Compiler messages you might see:

 ```
-cannot use func literal (type func(*cli.Context)) as type cli.ActionFunc in field value
+./commands.go:35:2: cannot use func literal (type func(*cli.Context)) as type cli.ActionFunc in field value
 ```

 #### Everything else

-Compile the code and work through any errors.
+Compile the code and worth through any errors it finds.
 Most should relate to issues listed above.

 Once it compiles, test the command.
-Review the output of `-h` or any help messages to verify they match the intended flags and subcommands.
+Make sure `-h` displays help properly, then try various flags and subcommands.
-Then test the program itself.

-If you find any issues not covered by this document please let us know by submitting a comment on
+If you find anything not covered by this document please let us know by submitting a comment on
 [Issue 921](https://github.com/urfave/cli/issues/921)
 so that others can benefit.